Toronto FC: Expansion

 Expansion to the north end that cost $2 million, added 1,249 seats and was completed for the start of the 2010 MLS Season.
 A$120 million renovation to the stadium was officially announced September 23, 2014.
 It included a second tier of seating that added 8,400 seats, raising the capacity of the stadium to 30,991.
 New suites, washrooms, concourse and a roof were added.
 Construction began in September 2014 and would be divided into two phases; the completion of the project was set for May 2016.
 The expansion would accommodate a Canadian football field with artificial turf end-zones when the Toronto Argonauts move to BMO Field in 2016, along with hosting the Grey Cup that year.

 Stadiums during the COVID-19 pandemic

 On September 11, 2020, Connecticut governor Ned Lamont announced that Toronto FC would finish their season's home matches at Pratt & Whitney Stadium in East Hartford, Connecticut, as well as during the playoffs, due to the Canadian government's response to limit cross-border travel during the COVID-19 pandemic.
 Likewise, Toronto FC played some of their home games in Exploria Stadium in Orlando, Florida during the 2021 season.
-Exploria Stadium is also home to Orlando City SC.
+Exploria Stadium is also home to Orlando City SC of MLS.